dmlc/xgboost/doc/contrib/coding_guide.rst

 .. code-block:: bash

   cd /path/to/xgboost/
-  python3 tests/ci_build/tidy.py --gtest-path=/path/to/google-test
+  python3 tests/ci_build/tidy.py

-where ``--gtest-path`` option specifies the full path of Google Test library.

 Also, the script accepts two optional integer arguments, namely ``--cpp`` and ``--cuda``.
 By default they are both set to 1, meaning that both C++ and CUDA code will be checked.
 If the CUDA toolkit is not installed on your machine, you'll encounter an error.
 To exclude CUDA source from linting, use:

 .. code-block:: bash

   cd /path/to/xgboost/
-  python3 tests/ci_build/tidy.py --cuda=0 --gtest-path=/path/to/google-test
+  python3 tests/ci_build/tidy.py --cuda=0

 Similarly, if you want to exclude C++ source from linting:

 .. code-block:: bash

   cd /path/to/xgboost/
-  python3 tests/ci_build/tidy.py --cpp=0 --gtest-path=/path/to/google-test
+  python3 tests/ci_build/tidy.py --cpp=0